AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/organizing-pages.md

 >
 >Also keep in mind that some browsers (e.g. older versions of IE) can only accept URLs up to a certain length, so there is also technical reason to keep page names short.

-When creating a new page, AEM will [validate the page name according to the conventions](/help/sites-developing/naming-conventions.md) imposed by AEM and the JCR.
+When creating a new page, AEM will validate the page name according to the conventions imposed by AEM and the JCR. <!--When creating a new page, AEM will [validate the page name according to the conventions](/help/sites-developing/naming-conventions.md) imposed by AEM and the JCR.-->

 The minimum allowed characters are: